arxhy/ecoNomic/rules.md

 *Mutable.*

 All votes are to be held in the #poll channel on the "nomic to the death" Discord server that all players are in.
 Players who wish to propose a rule change or other vote, but who are unable to post to the #poll channel, must post their proposal in the #proposals channel in this server.
 The proposal is to then be transferred to #poll within 24 hours by someone who is able to do so.

+---

+**305:**

+*Mutable.*

+If no rule changes have been proposed in the last 7 days (168 hours), the player who proposed a rule change most recently wins the game.